On good tech debt

 That's the process my wife and I went through last year.
-We’re all fighting over these homes for the right to pay a bank 3%+ interest on a massive debt.
+We're all fighting over these homes for the right to pay a bank 3%+ interest on massive debt.
 Why?
 For starters, everyone needs a place to live.
-Home demand soared during the pandemic as we quarantined in our small apartments and cheap interest rates fueled the increase even further.
+Home demand soared during the pandemic as we quarantined in our apartment while cheap interest rates fueled the increase.

 We're not going to talk about homes in this post, but rather debt.
-Specifically, we'll take a look at tech debt and compare it to other types of more familiar debt.
+Specifically, we'll look at tech debt and compare it to other types of more familiar debt.